 What do we mean by “Brexit”?

-Visas will not be required for short trips that are less than 90 days to EU countries even after 31st December 2020.
-Passport requirements, driving licence validity and access to European state healthcare benefits (via EHIC) for British citizens travelling to, within or through the EU could be affected after 31st December 2020.
-ABTA have produced a guidance note for travel customers which you can read here and you are advised to monitor advice issued by the UK Government (see further www.gov.uk/visit-europe-brexit *).
+Following Brexit, visas are not required for short trips that are less than 90 days to EU countries, including France.
+However, before travelling you should check new passport requirements, driving licence validity and access to European state healthcare benefits (via EHIC) for British citizens travelling to, within or through the EU.
+Your trip may also become longer due to delays caused by the passport controls.

 Will I get a refund if Brexit affects my holiday?

-If, as a result of Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
-However the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.
+If, as a result of unavoidable and extraordinary circumstances linked to Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
+However, the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.

-If we or our suppliers are still able to provide your holiday, even if you experience delays or other disruption, it will go ahead as planned and you will not be entitled to cancel or claim a refund or other compensation.
+If we and our suppliers are still able to provide your holiday, it will go ahead as planned and you will be entitled to cancel your holiday in line with our usual terms and conditions.

 Will the cost of my holiday increase as a result of Brexit?

 We will have not increased the price of your booking as a result of Brexit.

 Do I need a visa to travel to France or elsewhere in the EU after Brexit?